 The Group had previously pursued an aggressive growth strategy, while this delivered positive revenue growth it was not cash accretive.
-The revised strategy is on sustainable profitable cash generation, through delivery of enhanced margins on a lower cost base while deleveraging the business.
+Under the guidance of the new executive team, the revised strategy is on sustainable profitable cash generation, through delivery of enhanced margins on a lower cost base while deleveraging the business.
+In July 2024 the Company completed a significantly oversubscribed equity fundraising of c £8.5m before expenses.
+In conjunction, the Group amended and extended banking arrangements to 2027, providing additional flexibility in accessing liquidity to fund growth.